Bannyster History, Family Crest & Coats of Arms

-Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
-Wiltshire: Heraldry Today, 1901.
-Print.
-(ISBN 0-900455-44-6) Literally the name was also derived from balister which meant a baluster or staircase.
-Alternatively, the name was perhaps originally Bainster, one who kept a bath; from Old English. and Old French 'bain,' a bath."
+Another source notes the name was derived from balister which meant a baluster or staircase.
+Alternatively, the name was perhaps originally Bainster, one who kept a bath; from Old English and Old French 'bain,' a bath."

 Early Origins of the Bannyster family

 The surname Bannyster was first found in Lancashire, at Walton-le-Dale, a township and chapelry, in the parish, and Lower division of the hundred, of Blackburn, union of Preston.
 "The manor was granted by the first Henry de Lacy, probably about 1130, to Robert Banastre, from whose family it passed in marriage to the Langtons."

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
 Aughton, Lancashire was "supposed to have been granted to Thurstan Banastre about the middle of the twelfth century, and to have been carried by Margery his daughter to Richard son of Roger de Lytham, who died in or about 1201, leaving five daughters his co-heirs."

 Another branch was found in Welsh Whittle, again in Lancashire.
 "This township, under the name of Walsewythull, was held of the earls of Lincoln by the Banastre family in the reign of Henry III."
 Altham, again in Lancashire was an important family seat.
 "Under the name of Elvetham, the manor [of Altham] was granted by the first Henry de Lacy to Hugo, a Saxon: John de Alvetham, Hugo's descendant, left an heiress who married into the Banastre family, and thus sprang the Banastres of Altham, who occupied the manor-house for five centuries."

 Early History of the Bannyster family

-Another 200 words (14 lines of text) covering the years 1149, 1400, 1533, 1610, 1578, 1607, 1626, 1624, 1679, 1654, 1692, 1721 and 1713 are included under the topic Early Bannyster History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bannyster research.
+Another 84 words (6 lines of text) covering the years 1149, 1400, 1487, 1533, 1610, 1578, 1607, 1626, 1624, 1679, 1654, 1692, 1721 and 1713 are included under the topic Early Bannyster History in all our PDF Extended History products and printed products wherever possible.

 Bannyster Spelling Variations

-hundred years the English language had no fixed system of spelling rules.
+Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Bannyster were recorded, including Bannister, Banister, Banester, Bannester, Bannaster, Banaster and many more.

 Early Notables of the Bannyster family (pre 1700)

-Another 50 words (4 lines of text) are included under the topic Early Bannyster Notables in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) are included under the topic Early Bannyster Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bannyster family to Ireland

-Another 84 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Bannyster family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.